Integrated Gradient Correlation: a Dataset-wise Attribution Method: Attribution methods for individual predictions

-However, defining a relevant baseline is difficult in some scenarios.
-For example, the activity of the brain in a resting state is rarely flat to zero.
-In such situations, we can turn the baseline into a random vector $\bar{\rvx}$ sampled from the dataset $\dataset$ itself, and further consolidate attributions by taking the expected value of the different results obtained with multiple baselines.
-Then, we write:
+Function $f$ is already supposed to be differentiable because deep models are trained \textit{via} SGD-like algorithms.
+However, \textit{path methods} further imply that partial derivatives $\nicefrac{\partial f}{\partial \vx_j^{(t)}}$ exist for all $\vx^{(t)}$ \textit{almost everywhere}.\footnote{ It means that the points for which partial derivatives are not defined have Lebesgue measure 0. }

-As random baseline methods are generalizations of single and non-baseline ones, we assume this variant in the following manuscript.
+The baseline $\bar{\vx}$ is similar to $\vx^{(i)}$ in terms of dimensionality, but it can be arbitrarily set to any value.
+Zeros can simulate the least informational input in many cases, e.g., a black image.
+Nonetheless, defining a relevant baseline is difficult in some scenarios.
+For instance, the activity of the brain in a resting state is rarely flat to zero.
+In such situations, we can turn the baseline into a random vector $\bar{\rvx}$ sampled from any distribution, and further consolidate attributions by taking their expected value \citep{LundbergUnifiedApproachInterpreting2017,ErionImprovingperformancedeep2020}.
+The choice of the baseline distribution is commonly the dataset $\dataset$ itself, so that: